owlboy/greatpug-public/README.md

 - Updated Saint Patrick's Day promotion
 - Updated Patreon Flyers
 - Fixed the glossy couch in restrooms
+- Removed some floating Vodka bottles that were outside the windows
 - Rebaked Occlusion

 #### 2/22/20 - The Great Pug (Unity 2017)